Kim-JeongHan/planning/README.md

 - 🎨 **Simple Visualization**: One API works for all planners - just pass the planner object
 - 🌳 **Multiple Algorithms**: RRT (single-tree) and RRT-Connect (bidirectional)
 - 📊 **Detailed Analytics**: Track successful paths and failed collision attempts
-- 🔧 **Configurable**: Extensive configuration options for sampling, collision checking, and planning
 - 📐 **N-Dimensional**: Works with any dimensional state space (2D, 3D, 4D+)
 - 🎯 **Obstacle Avoidance**: Integrated collision detection with boxes and spheres